dcchang/coronavirus-website/README.md

 This is a ReadMe for the coronavirus website

-Test to make sure git pull is working
+Plan is to make the website using React.